ewradcliffe/Heritage-Housing/README.md

 The Data Understanding, Data Preparation and Modelling phases of the CRISP-DM paradigm were undertaken in Jupyter Notebooks.

 ### 01 - Data Collection
+The House Price dataset and Inherited Houses dataset was sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data) and saved as CSV files.

 ### 02 - Data Inspection